joshuacox/bAInchmark/README.md

 e.g.

-./bAInchmark.py "godParticle" "write me a blog post about the god particle"
+./bAInchmark.py 'strawberry' 'Count the number of times that R occurs in the word "strawberry"'

 The results will be in the results directory, and each individual output is saved in the output directory.